CorgiPower11/run-buddy/README.md

-# Run Buddy
+# Run Buddy, Inc

 ## Purpose
-A website that offers fitness training servies.
+A website that offers fitness training services.

 ## Built With
 * HTML